aletsmc07/passwordgenerator.github.io/README.md

 ## Features

 - You can choose how many characters will compose your password
+- Restricted number of characters (8-128)
+- If you don't select special characters, it let you insert at least one
-- Select what kind of characters do you want
+- Select what kind of characters (Uppercase, lowercase, numbers and special characters) do you want
 - Easy to see the generated password
 - No adds to use it